brightlayer-ui/themes/react/README.md

 # Usage

-To use these themes in your application, simply wrap the app in a `ThemeProvider` and pass in your desired theme (`blue` or `blueDark`):
+To use these themes in your application, simply wrap the app in a `ThemeProvider` and pass in your desired theme (`blue` or `blueDark`).
+You'll also need to include the Open Sans font resources (included with the themes):

 ```tsx
 import {